EugeniaMatto/holbertonschool-low_level_programming/README.md

 # Holberton low level programming

-**This repository has the contents given in the first trimester as a Holberton School Student.
-2022**
+**This repository has the contents given in the first trimester as a Holberton School Student 2022.**

 ## Subjects of study:
 - **`Git`** and command line editors.